 Dialogues #75 Read in browserâď¸ When you talk about philosophy, a lot of people's eyes glaze over because they had certain experiences with philosophy. - Gary Gulman I had no idea Gary Gulman cared so much about philosophy.
 But it shouldnât have surprised me.
 Iâve been a fan of standup comedy for as long as I can remember.
 My earliest impression probably came from watching Ed McMahon introduce comedians on Star Search.
 I have this foggy memory as a kid that I couldnât believe standup comedy...

-about 1 month ago â˘Â 3 min read
+3 months ago â˘Â 3 min read

 Dialogues #74 Read in browserâď¸ "A business that makes nothing but money is a poor business." - Henry Ford I can't wait for you to hear the next podcast episode.
 A well-known comedian I've followed for over 20 years has been thinking a lot about philosophy lately.
 It should be out next week.
 But first: Iâve been thinking recently about business ethics.
 In a Harvard Business Review study, employees reported that the most important factor for their job was not a promotion, not better working...